Beer in Costa Rica: History

 In February 1852, a brewery patent was established at a price of fifty pesos.
 By April 1856 there were advertisements in the Boletín Oficial newspaper about the Cerveza de Torres (Torres Beer), a barley and hops beer, by the Joy & von Schröter commercial house, at a price of two pesos, or fourteen reales if returning the bottle.
 Later a dark beer was produced by the same brewery, but this business closed by 1861.

 In 1867, James Hasland, British, and Arthur Kopper, German, opened a beer brewery in Cartago.
-Next year, 1868, the President of Costa Rica, José María Castro Madriz, requested Karl Johanning to build a brewery in San José, which was managed by the state as an enterprise to pursue funds due to a coffee production crisis.
+Next year, in1868, the President of Costa Rica, José María Castro Madriz, requested Karl Johanning to build a brewery in San José, which was managed by the state as an enterprise to pursue funds due to a coffee production crisis.

-By the last two decades of 19th century, at least six breweries were producing beer in San José and Cartago, where in 1885 Cervecería del León was able to produce up to 7,500 bottles each day.
-Cervecería Irazú was another brewery of the Cartago province at the time.
+By the last two decades of the 19th century, at least six breweries were producing beer in San José and Cartago, where in 1885 Cervecería del León was able to produce up to 7,500 bottles each day.
+Cervecería Irazú was another brewery in the Cartago province at the time.

 José Traube Tichy, born and raised in Saaz, Bohemia, founded Cervecería Globo (Globe Brewery) in 1888 century in Cartago, which was later moved to Cuesta de Moras in San José and was known as Cervecería y Refresquería Traube (Traube Brewery and Bottled Drinks), and later moved again to the Torres river margin, to use its waters, where it was renamed Gran Cervecería Traube, for many years the slope where it was located was known as Cuesta de Traube (Traube Slope) and the mules to transport the beer were widely recognized.
 This brewery produced the Pilsen Traube, Selecta and Pájaro Azul beers.